Alexx1105/MacStatApp/README.md

-# CPU and Memory Temperature and Usage Tracking
+# CPU Temperature and Memory Usage Tracking

 This project provides a CPU temperature tracking feature and a memory usage tracking feature.
 It is designed to access the System Management Controller (SMC) to read and display the CPU temps in Fahrenheit aswell as memory usage in gb.